ViaScientific/fu-multiomics-explorer/README.md

 <p align="center"> <img src="images/popup_blocked.png" width="60%"/> </p>

-6. The app will launch in a new window.
+5. The app will launch in a new window.

 <p align="center"> <img src="images/app.png" width="100%"/> </p>

-# Viewing Multiomics Explorer App Locally
+# Viewing Multiomics Explorer App on Local Machine

 To view the app locally, there are two options.